 ROBIN GRILLE: It’s really a cognitive condition.
 I mean, there are cultures and there are cultures and ethnicity too and we should value and we should really appreciate that, but you can’t draw a line around it.
 It’s completely nonsensical.
 But somehow, we tend to divide up into these gangs.
 But that’s dying.
 It’s dying.
 If you are the sort of person that is highly identified with a nation or with a race or a religion, boy is that under threat right now because people are loving each other and mixing.
 The internet and other forces are making these boundaries and identities increasingly meaningless, you know.
 So in a way, as racism disappears, you are seeing more racism, because there is a backlash from the old.
 It is getting worse for a while.
 It is a perilous time, but there is a context for that backlash.

 LISA REAGAN: The context part.
 That is what I deeply deeply appreciate about Parenting for a Peaceful World.
 I bring that up all the time and have since the book came out.
 Please look at this book in order to see the context of what you’re doing.
 Why are you feeling conflicted perhaps in your parenting choices?
-Is it because as Joseph Chilton Pearce, who just passed last month said, “We have cultural imperatives telling us one thing and our biological imperatives driving us in another direction towards wellness for our children and we end up in this bio-cultural conflict” is what he called it.
-Your book is the only book that I know of that allows us to take that journey and to come away feeling I think very positive about where we are right now if you have enough context.
+Is it because as Joseph Chilton Pearce, the Grandfather of the Conscious Parenting Movement, said, “We have cultural imperatives telling us one thing and our biological imperatives driving us in another direction towards wellness for our children and we end up in this bio-cultural conflict” is what he called it.
+Your book is the only book that I know of that allows us to take that journey and to come away feeling, I think, very positive about where we are right now if you have enough context.

 LISA REAGAN: So in addition to Parenting for a Peaceful World going into China now, you have been on the road for the last year and you have taken your message of the neuro-social evolution as you call it to the UNICEF Baby Friendly Conference in London last year and then you were just in Findhorn in Scotland, which was one of the most spectacular looking conferences I’ve seen, the Healthy Birth Healthy Earth conference, for those of you who don’t know what Findhorn is, I’m just going to let Robin, you can just tell us about both.
-What was it like to be in London?
-I am looking for hopeful positive directions.
-This nebulous conscious parenting movement that seems to be happening sometimes and other times I wonder.
+I am looking for hopeful, positive directions.
+This nebulous conscious parenting movement that seems to be happening sometimes and other times, I wonder.
 But if I follow you around, it looks like, yes, there is movement.

 ROBIN GRILLE: Yeah.
 Again, just a very quick correction.
 The UNICEF Baby Friendly Hospital Conference, Baby Friendly Initiative, it is called.
-That UNICEF conference was not in London, it was in Harrogate, which is in the North of England.
+That UNICEF conference was was in Harrogate, which is in the North of England.
 There were about 750 delegates there from all over the world.
-That was last year in November.
+That was 2015 in November.

 LISA REAGAN: That’s cool.